 The Best GPS Unit For Your Car

-We think the best GPS Unit for your car is the Garmin 2797LMT which comes with a 7-Inch, Glass Touchscreen, fantastic maps and turn buy turn direction to help you get to your destination on time.
+We think the best GPS Unit for your car is the Garmin DriveSmart 55/65 which either comes with a 5.5 Edge-to-Edge screen or a 6.95 Inch Edge-to-edge, Glass Touchscreen, fantastic maps and turn buy turn direction to help you get to your destination on time.
 We love this gps unit and highly recommend it to all our customers and clients given it's just so easy to use and most importantly, it's made by Garmin meaning that you can be sure that you're buying a quality product that will last you for years to come given it comes as standard with free lifetime map updates and traffic alerts.

 The Best Cheap GPS Unit For Your Car